 Jars for No-Bake Cheesecake Jars

 8 ounce jars, as pictured, are a pretty generous serving size.
 Feel free to use smaller jars or even use this recipe as a trifle.
 Whichever size jar, I highly recommend using wide mouthed jars so you can easily spoon the layers inside.
+These are all affiliate links.

 - 8 ounce glass jars (pictured)